-7. 2022 LEGISLATIVE AND REGULATORY UPDATE
+7. 2022 LEGISLATIVE AND REGULATORY UPDATE - COMPTON / COOK

-Recommendation: That the Board adopt an "oppose unless amended" position on SB 222 (Dodd), authorize IRWD to move to an "oppose" position should the bill not be amended to address the District's concerns over the Summer Recess, and adopt a "support" position on H.R.
+Recommendation: The Board adopt an "oppose unless amended" position on SB 222 (Dodd), authorize IRWD to move to an "oppose" position should the bill not be amended to address the District's concerns over the Summer Recess, and adopt a "support" position on H.R.
 5689 (DeFazio).